greggman/hft-gamepad-api/README.md

 In a moment the phone should connect to your game and offer a dpad and 2 buttons.
 You can connect any number of phones up to the limit of your WiFi setup.

+It's safe to leave the script always on your page.
+If HappyFunTimes is not running locally the script as no effect.

 ## NOTE!!!!
 NOTE!!!!
 NOTE!!!!
 NOTE!!!!
 NOTE!!!!
 NOTE!!!!**

 While this will work, if your game is not designed for HappyFunTimes you're probably going to be